 Internally - to committee members and group convenors – as required to facilitate your participation in our U3A activities.

-Externally – where we use an external membership management system and with your consent for products or services such as direct mailing for the Trust magazines (Third Age Matters and Sources).
+Externally – where we use an external membership management system and with your consent for products or services such as direct mailing for the Trust magazines (Third Age Matters and Sources) and our own Newsletters.
 Where such systems are used, the committee has scrutinised the Terms and Conditions of each supplier and judged that their digital and physical systems and procedures are secure.

 If we have a statutory duty to disclose it for other legal and regulatory reasons.

-Where we need to share your information outside of the U3A we will seek your permission and inform you as to who the information will be shared with and for what purpose.
+Where we need to share your information outside of the U3A we will seek your written permission and inform you as to who the information will be shared with and for what purpose.

 How long do we keep your personal information?

 We need to keep your information so that we can provide our services to you.
-In most instances information about your membership will not be stored for longer than 12 months.
+In most instances information about your membership will not be stored for longer than 12 months after you have ceased to be a member.
 The exceptions to this are instances where there may be legal or insurance circumstances that require information to be held for longer whilst this is investigated or resolved.
 Where this is the case then the member/s will be informed as to how long the information will be held for and when it is deleted.

 How your information can be updated or corrected

 To ensure the information we hold is accurate and up to date, members need to inform the U3A as to any changes to their personal information.
-You can do this by contacting the membership secretary at any time:
+You can do this by writing to the membership secretary at any time:

-Email:
+Email: memsec@sbu3a.org.uk

-Telephone:

 On an annual basis you will have the opportunity to update your information, as required, via the membership renewal form.
 Should you wish to view the information that the U3A holds on you, you can make this request by contacting the membership secretary – as detailed above.
 There may be certain circumstances where we are not able to comply with this request.
-This would include where the information may contain references to another individuals or for legal, investigative or security reasons.
-Otherwise we will usually respond within 14 days of the request being made.
+This would include where the information may contain references to other individuals or for legal, investigative or security reasons.
+Otherwise we will use reasonable endeavours to respond within 14 days of the request being made.

 How do we store your personal information?